Heroes and Villains: Contemporary critical response

 Critical reaction to the single was mixed.
 David Anderle later said that whatever new fans the group had brought with Pet Sounds were "immediately lost with the release of 'Heroes of Villains.'"
 In reference to the song, Jimi Hendrix told Disc & Music Echo: "Don’t particularly like the Beach Boys.
 Makes me think of a psychedelic barbershop quartet!"
 Billboard reviewed it as "clever off-beat rock material with an arrangement that encompasses barbershop harmony and jazz!"
 Cash Box called it a "creatively delivered conglomeration of sounds that run the gamut from amusement park hooplah to barbershop harmony" and said that the lyrics "pose some interesting questions."
+Record World called it "a strange, appealing, harmonious song."

 Bruce Johnston witnessed the record's debut at The Speakeasy Club in London.
 He recalled, "Everyone really got up to dance.
 But when the tempo changed, I knew we'd blown it with that record."
 Among British reviewers, Disc & Music Echo's Penny Valentine lamented that while she appreciated certain aspects of the song on repeated listens, "the record as a whole [...] is disappointing. [...] one has, perhaps, just come to expect too much from the Beach Boys.
 And this isn't it!"
 In his review for Melody Maker, Nick Jones praised the song as "another masterpiece of production from Wilson and another move in his flowery progression."
 New Music Review's critic described the song as "weirdly fascinating".

 In an editorial published in December, Rolling Stone founding editor Jann Wenner referred to the song as "pointless" and a weak follow-up to "Good Vibrations".
 Music journalist Jules Siegel, who was present throughout the Smile sessions, reported in Cheetah that while it seemed like "the Beatles had outdistanced the Beach Boys" during the previous summer, "some people think ['Heroes and Villains'] is better than anything the Beatles ever wrote."
 At the end of the year, French radio listeners selected "Heroes and Villains" as the "Record of the Year".